Candidates: Are you interviewing and need support?

 We’ve identified eight crucial recruitment metrics you should take the extra effort to track.

+What is the average time to fill a position?
 The average time to fill a position is 42 days.
 However, the average time to fill a job varies across industries.
 For instance, the average time to fill a position in healthcare may be longer than the average time to fill a job at a call center.

+How long does it take to fill a position?
 In fact, the time to fill average varies across industries from 14 up to 63 days.
 On the other hand, some organizations fill positions the same day they open.
 Hence, it’s important to determine your recruitment turnaround time benchmark.
 Calculating your recruiters’ time to fill metrics will empower you to lead a more efficient team.

 For the enterprising talent acquisition team, this is a tremendous opportunity.